 • Guidance on the completion of the Declaration of Conformity (DoC).

-Electrical Equipment (Safety) Regulations 2016 services
+Supporting you through Electrical Equipment (Safety) Regulations 2016

 We offer impartial third-party support to manufacturers in all aspects of the Electrical Equipment (Safety) Regulations, from design advice, full product safety testing, Technical File compilation, and review.

-Element can issue the third party qualification necessary to provide a vital market advantage and confidence in placing a product on the market.
+Element can issue the third-party qualification necessary to provide a vital market advantage and confidence in placing a product on the market.

-For those that need guidance on the regulatory requirements for a particular product, we can provide a product certification advisory service to support them through the testing and approval of their products and components.
+For those who need guidance on the regulatory requirements for a particular product, we can provide a product certification advisory service to support them through the testing and approval of their products and components.

 Electrical Equipment (Safety) Regulation guidance